redhat-partner-solutions/crucible/scenarios/all_in_one/documentation/all_in_one.md

 and run scenario-specific steps.

 > $ cd ~/crucible/scenarios/all_in_one
-> $ ansible-playbook -i inventory.yml all_in_one.yml --ask-vault-pass -e '@inventory.vault.yml'
+> $ sudo ansible-playbook -i inventory.yml all_in_one.yml --ask-vault-pass -e '@inventory.vault.yml'

 These are the steps that are automated.
 Some of them mentioned in [the crucible README file](../../../README.md)